 Sexual abuse involves any form of non-consensual sexual contact, whether by force or coercion.
-A nursing home resident may expressly refuse consent, or a resident may be incapable of expressing non-consent due to incapacity or the effects of medication.
-Sexual abuse can also be verbal (i.e., speaking to a resident in a sexually explicit way) or visual (i.e., showing a resident sexually explicit photos or videos).
+A nursing home resident may expressly refuse consent, or they may be incapable of expressing non-consent due to incapacity or the effects of medication.
+Sexual abuse can also be verbal (i.e., speaking to a resident in a sexually explicit way) or visual (i.e., showing someone sexually explicit photos or videos).

 3. Emotional Abuse